-

 - Learn more about Udemy Business and how to get your name in front of employees at leading companies.

-Udemy Business Revenue Calculation
+Udemy Business revenue calculation

 On Udemy Business, instructors are compensated based on learner engagement.
 This differs from the Udemy marketplace model, where instructors are compensated based on course purchases.

-Each month, Udemy allocates 25% of monthly subscription revenue from Udemy Business customers as the instructor revenue pool.
 Each instructor's share of this amount is equal to their share of the total minutes consumed across all Udemy Business courses.
 For example, if 3% of all consumption in Udemy Business courses for a given month occurred in your courses, you'd receive 3% of the Udemy Business instructor revenue pool for that month.

 While the total instructor revenue pool has consistently grown over time, fluctuations in your courses' relative share of consumption will also factor into the revenue you earn from Udemy Business each month.